ome/omero-server-docker/README.md

     docker run -d --name postgres -e POSTGRES_PASSWORD=postgres postgres

-Then run OMERO.server passing the the database configuration parameters if they differ from the defaults:
+Then run OMERO.server passing the database configuration parameters if they differ from the defaults.
+This example uses the default `postgres` system database for convenience, in practice you may want to create your own database.

     docker run -d --name omero-server --link postgres:db -e CONFIG_omero_db_user=postgres \